Powerful Reasons Why Email Marketing Isn’t DeadNovember 24, 2021

 To get involved in these auctions, advertisers use accounts on platforms like Google Ads to set up their ads and determine where and when they would like those ads to appear.

-Accounts are split into campaigns for ease of management and reporting of different locations, product types, or other useful categorization.
+Accounts are split into campaigns for ease of management and reporting of different locations, product types, or other useful categorizations.
 Campaigns are further divided into ad groups that contain keywords and relevant ads.

 Keywords are the center of PPC.
 Queries are the actual words that users type into the search box of a search engine to find results.
 Keywords are what marketers use to target these users by matching their search queries.
 They work as generalized abstractions of a wide range of search queries prone to irregularities like misspellings.